 The test shows which antibiotic drugs should be used to treat an infection.

 Many organisms are resistant to certain antibiotics.
-So, sensitivity tests are important in helping find the right antibiotic for you.
-Your health care provider may start you on one antibiotic, but later change you to another because of the results of sensitivity analysis.
+Sensitivity tests are important in helping find the right antibiotic for you.
+Your provider may start you on one antibiotic, but later change you to another because of the results of sensitivity analysis.

 What Abnormal Results Mean

 If the organism shows resistance to the antibiotics used in the test, those antibiotics will not be effective treatment.

 Risks depend on the method used to obtain the specific culture.